LianzheWang/IRC_robot/README.md

 # IRC_robot

-An simple IRC_robot based on Python 3.
+A simple IRC_robot based on Python 3.
 Automatic reply and information crawler.

 Modify the file to join a channel :)